Merthyr Rising: Events

-On 1 June 1831, the protesters marched to local mines and persuaded the men on shift there to stop working and join their protest.
-In the meantime, the British government in London had ordered in the army, with contingents of the 93rd (Sutherland Highlanders) Regiment of Foot dispatched to Merthyr Tydfil to restore order.
+On Tuesday 1 June 1831, the protesters marched to local mines and persuaded the men on shift there to stop working and join their protest.
+In the meantime, the Grey ministry had ordered in the army, with contingents of the 93rd (Sutherland Highlanders) Regiment of Foot dispatched to Merthyr Tydfil to restore control.
 Since the crowd was now too large to be dispersed, the soldiers were ordered to protect essential buildings and people.